Overview

 byte 201: Reply byte

 The tunnel build reply options is a Mapping structure as defined in [Common].
-This is for future use.
-No options are currently defined.
+The only options currently defined are for bandwidth parameters, as of API 0.9.65, see below for details.
 If the Mapping structure is empty, this is two bytes 0x00 0x00.
 The maximum size of the Mapping (including the length field) is 201 bytes, and the maximum value of the Mapping length field is 199.

 The reply byte is one of the following values as defined in [Tunnel-Creation] to avoid fingerprinting: